manit-tree/vue2-get-started/README.md

 # boiler plate for Vue 2 Application

-This is a boiler plate that will help you start develop with Vue 2 project quickly.
+This is a boiler plate that will help you start develop Vue 2 aplication quickly.

 1. clone this project
 2. move to "vue2-get-started", then run "npm install" (to install dependencies)